Dronecode/utm-adapter/spec/README.md

 __Goal__: To build a way for QGCS to receive real-time traffic information, and display concerning traffic in the QGCS user interface.

 __Prerequisites__: (for motivation see [On tactical air risk mitigation](On_tactical_air_risk_mitigation.md))
-- Capability to determine authenticity of traffic information recceived
+- Capability to determine authenticity of traffic information received
 - Capability to determine synchronization between QGCS and origin of traffic information
 - Capability to assess age of traffic information
 - Capability to extrapolate current position of other aircraft based on their last known positions